 The Credit Union is very proud of its staff and the time that they volunteer to various community activities and associations.
 This continued dedication to our community is just one of the many ways LCU remains committed to our community.
-In 2020, we welcomed Micheal Hagel as our new Loans Officer in April and he has risen to the challenge of learning a new position in a time when there were a lot of challenges due to the COVID-19 pandemic.
+In 2021, we said good bye to Micheal Hagel as he returned to his true passion, teaching and Megan Meier took maternity leave to care for her wonderful daughter.
+LCU welcomed Donna Bartelen as our new Member Service Representative in April and she is using her agricultural background to relate to our members.
+LCU also welcomed Greg Mackie as our new Loans Officer in July and he brought years of lending experience with him that has been a great addition to the lending team.